pbellec/editorial_parcellation/content/papers.md

 ## List of papers

 We first assembled the title, the name of the corresponding author, and the abstract for all the articles into a tabular-separated values (tsv) file, which we publicly archived on [Figshare](https://doi.org/10.6084/m9.figshare.5497468.v2).
-The following URL request is simply retrieving these data and loading them using pandas.
+We use the [Repo2Data](https://github.com/SIMEXP/Repo2Data) tool developped by the NeuroLibre team to collect these data and include them in our reproducible computational environment.
 ```{code-cell} ipython 3
 :tags: ["hide-input"]
 import urllib.request